fedarko/strainFlye/README.md

 ### Tutorial

-We provide a tutorial using the SheepGut dataset **[in this Jupyter Notebook](https://nbviewer.org/github/fedarko/strainFlye/blob/main/docs/SheepGutExample.ipynb)**.
+**[This Jupyter Notebook](https://nbviewer.org/github/fedarko/strainFlye/blob/main/docs/SheepGutExample.ipynb)** provides a tutorial demonstrating how to use strainFlye.

 ### Command-line usage